matstc/css-frameworks-comparison/README.md

 - No images
 - Not lots of widgets

-# YAML
+## YAML
 Pros:

-- advanced layouts with simpler alternatives if the 12-column layout is not needed
+- Advanced layouts with simpler alternatives if the 12-column layout is not needed
-- lots of widgets
+- Lots of widgets
-- sass
+- Sass
-- some icons
+- Some icons

 Cons:

-- lots of classes + unclear conventions for class names
+- A lot of classes required + unclear conventions for class names
-- not lots of icons
+- Not lots of icons
-- lots of files to include to get started
+- Lots of files to include to get started

-# Blueprint
+## Blueprint
 Pros:

-- minimal
+- Minimal
-- styles a lot of things by default
+- Styles a lot of things by default
-- very simple to use
+- Very simple to use

 Cons:

-- no widgets
+- No widgets
-- no icons
+- No icons
-- not much advanced stuff

-# Unsemantic
+## Unsemantic
 Pros:

-- minimal
+- Minimal
-- easy to use
+- Easy to use

 Cons:

-- nothing but a grid layout (could be a pro too)
+- Nothing but a grid layout (could be a pro too)

-# Gumby
+## Gumby
 Pros:

-- has widgets and icons and stuff
+- Has widgets and icons and stuff
-- good documentation
+- Good documentation
-- easy to use and customize
+- Easy to use and customize

 Cons:

-- weird classes for buttons
+- Weird classes for buttons
-- strange UX choices (default style hard to read or icons in the wrong place)
+- Strange UX choices (default style hard to read or icons in the wrong place)

-# Kube
+## Kube
 Not tested.

 Looks good.
 Has widgets and icons and other things.

-# Groundwork CSS
+## Groundwork CSS
+Not tested.

 Has lots of stuff.
 Documentation and default theme look quirky.

-# Fluidable
+## Fluidable
+Not tested.

 A minimal grid-only framework.

-# Skeleton
+## Skeleton
+Not tested.

 Looks good.
 Has grid, typography and forms but no widgets or icons.